How do you transfer mineral rights?

 Ocklawaha, FL

 Sorry.
-I said heir but i meant executor.
+I said heir but I meant executor.

-Yes, I should have made it clearer, we're in California (unfortunately lately) and here probates are not needed if you have a family trust but Oklahoma will not accept a family trust, so you have to do a probate, we had to do our probate in OK.
+Yes, I should have made it clearer, we’re in California (unfortunately lately) and here probates are not needed if you have a family trust but Oklahoma will not accept a family trust, so you have to do a probate, we had to do our probate in Oklahoma.